cherylacook/reinforcement-learning-cleaning-robot/README.md

-# Cleaning Robot Reinforcement Learning
+# Cleaning Robot MDP Reinforcement Learning

 This project was *completed as part of AIML232* at Te Herenga Waka — Victoria University of Wellington.